 Miscellaneous Product Sales - Miscellaneous products are products that are produced or sold that do not meet the criteria defined for other revenue categories.
 Examples would include precast concrete slabs, blocks or small add-on items.
-For 2020, miscellaneous product sales increased by 199% when compared to 2019.
-These products are typically small in nature and the Company focuses it's priorities on larger, more profitable jobs.
+For 2021, miscellaneous product sales decreased by 22% when compared to 2020.
+The change is mainly attributed to specialty concrete blocks produced at the North Carolina plant which began in 2020 and significantly decreased during the third quarter 2021.
+Miscellaneous product sales are expected to decrease in 2022 as compared to 2021, although no assurance can be provided.